“I don’t like it.”

 “You don’t have to eat it,” I said.

 As much as I wanted to ram it down his throat or bribe him, I knew that wasn’t going to get us anywhere in the long term.
-There is plenty of science that shows that forcing kids to eat (aka the Clean Plate Club) only creates worse eating habits into adulthood.
+There is plenty of fancy science that shows that forcing kids to eat (aka the Clean Plate Club) only creates more problems.

 I moved forward with our usual dinner time rules, offering a plate of food at dinner and the kids can take it or leave it.